fossabot/ObjectKeychain/README.md

 With this utility, you can test if a complex object has a given key.

 ## Installation
-I would recommend to install Rooter using `npm`
+I would recommend to install ObjectKeychain using `npm`
 ```bash
 $ npm install object-keychain
 ```